 Erik Nitsche was a promising young Swiss graphic designer who moved to the US in 1934, making his name designing hundreds of album covers for Decca.
 In 1955 he became the Art Director for General Dynamics, a leading multi-division technology firm most famous for building the first nuclear submarine.
-There, Nitsche created several spectacular series of posters promoting the conglomerate???s various disciplines.
+There, Nitsche created several spectacular series of posters promoting the conglomerate’s various disciplines.
+His inventive International Style designs - boldly graphic and cool, were unlike anything ever created and stand among the best corporate advertising campaigns of the era.

-This design of a pyramid made of flags is one of the earliest, produced for the first international ???Atoms for Peace??? conference in 1955.
-His inventive International Style designs were unlike anything ever created and stand among the best corporate advertising campaigns of the era.
+This design of a pyramid made of flags is one of the earliest, produced for the first international “Atoms for Peace” conference in 1955.
+The Geneva conference was sponsored by the United Nations after President Eisenhower's famous speech to the UN addressing the "fearful atomic dilemma."